What To Put In A Wildfire “Go Bag”

 • Plastic (credit/debit cards) and cash, of course.

-By knowing these important considerations during wildfire evacuations, you can pack appropriately for your situation.
+By considering these important factors during wildfire evacuations, you can pack appropriately for your specific situation.

 Basic Survival Supplies